 2. Here’s The Thing About Non-existence

 At one point, Benatar describes pleasures and pains as having values that are either greater than, less than, or no greater/less than one another.
-Here’s problem: non-existence has no value.
-And I don’t mean that the value of non-existence can be defined in terms of an absense or as zero; it’s value does not exist, so it is undefined.
+Here’s the problem: non-existence has no value.
+And I don’t mean that the value of non-existence can be defined in terms of an absence or as zero; its value does not exist, so it is undefined.
 Indeterminable.

 Asking, “What is the value of non-existence?” is like dividing by zero or analyzing datasets with missing data: the result is an error, not a definable value.

 So, the table that compares existence and actual non-existence looks more like the one below.

 This seems to be a more accurate account of non-existence.
 And if this is how actual non-existence works, then I do not understand how we can make the comparison that Benatar needs to make in order to infer anti-natalism.

 To get more concrete, consider an example of the comparison of existence and actual non-existence and its inability to support anti-natalism.
 Rather than completely reinvent material, we can reuse some of Benatar’s material.

 Imagine two people: S (Sick) and H (Healthy).
 S has a severe chronic illness and H is the exemplar of health.
 Now imagine that both S and H do not exist.
 Are they more healthy or less healthy by not existing?